-Give yourself plenty of time to return your rental vehicle (if applicable), then’s it’s goodbye to the North Island!
-Maybe next time, you can visit the South Island using the South Island Budget Itinerary: One Week / 7 Days.
+Give yourself plenty of time to return your rental vehicle (if applicable), then it’s goodbye to the North Island!
+Maybe next time, you can visit the South Island using the South Island Budget Itinerary: 1 Week.

-More About a New Zealand North Island Budget Itinerary for One Week/7 Days
+More About a New Zealand North Island Budget Itinerary for 1 Week / 7 Days

 That’s it for our New Zealand North Island budget and backpacking itinerary for 7 days.
 If that wasn’t the itinerary you were looking for, check out these alternative 7-day itineraries:

-- New Zealand in One Week: New Zealand Road Trip Itinerary
+- New Zealand in 1 Week: Road Trip Itinerary

-- North Island Honeymoon Itinerary: One Week / 7 Days
+- North Island Honeymoon & Romance Itinerary: 1 Week

 - How to Create the Perfect New Zealand Road Trip Itinerary